The Management

 would agree is common sense.
 If someone does not view the

-position as important or is distracted for some reason, he will not
+position as important to his career or is distracted for some reason, he will not

 make a positive contribution to the selection process.